Flowstone: Formation

+Drapery with sawtooth pattern from Bristol Caverns, Tennessee.
+10 cm scale shown.

 Though flowstones are among the largest of speleothems, they can still be damaged by a single touch.
 The oil from human fingers causes the flowing water to avoid the area, which then dries out.
 Flowstones are also good identifiers of periods of past droughts, since they need some form of water to develop; the lack of that water for long periods of time can leave traces in the rock record via the absence or presence of flowstones, and their detailed structure.

-A detail often missed is a pattern common in flowstones and especially in draperies that looks like the teeth of a saw.
-This is caused by the way calcite crystals grow, which is with the long axis of the crystal perpendicular to the lower edge of the draperie.

 Concrete derived flowstone

 Flowstone derived from concrete, lime or mortar, can form on manmade structures, much more rapidly than in the natural cave environment due to the different chemistry involved.

 On concrete structures, these secondary deposits are the result of concrete degradation, when calcium ions have been leached from the concrete in solution and redeposited on the structure's surface to form flowstone, stalactites and stalagmites.
 Carbon dioxide (CO_{2}) is absorbed into the hyperalkaline leachate solution as it emerges from the concrete.
-This facilitates the chemical reactions which deposits calcium carbonate (CaCO_{3}) on vertical or sloping surfaces, in the form of flowstone.
+This facilitates the chemical reactions which deposit calcium carbonate (CaCO_{3}) on vertical or sloping surfaces, in the form of flowstone.

 Concrete derived secondary deposits are classified as "calthemites".
 These calcium carbonate deposits mimic the forms and shapes of speleothems, created in caves. e.g. stalagmites, stalactites, flowstone etc. It is most likely that calthemite flowstone is precipitated from leachate solution as calcite, "in preference to the other, less stable polymorphs, aragonite and vaterite."

 Other trace elements such as iron from rusting reinforcing or copper oxide from pipework may be transported by the leachate and deposited at the same time as the CaCO_{3}.
 This may cause the calthemites to take on colours of the leached oxides.